 When I first stopped drinking I was troubled by the idea of sober forever.
-I hated the thought that I would have to attend meetings, work steps and think about not drinking, or work to stay sober, forever.
-At the time though, I was actually thinking about drinking every day from sun-up till sun-down .
-And no matter how often I tried and failed to stop drinking I seemed stuck in the same frustrating loop.
-I went through most days thinking about how much I’d drunk the night before, whether or not I would drink that day, when I would drink, what I would drink and why it really was ok that I was about to drink even after I’d promised myself that morning that I would not.
+I hated the thought that I would have to attend AA meetings and work to stay sober forever.
+At the time though, I was actually thinking about drinking every day from sun-up till sun-down.
+I went through most days regretting how much I’d drunk the night before and thinking about whether or not I would drink that day, when I would drink, what I would drink and why it was actually ok that I was about to drink even after I’d promised myself that morning that I would not.
 Thinking back now, on the absolute obsession I had with drinking then, is surreal.
 It was like a spell that I could not break.
+And no matter how often I tried and failed to stop drinking I seemed stuck in the same frustrating loop.

 One of the first books that I read as part of my early sobriety work that broke that spell and shifted my thinking about drinking to thinking about not drinking was Don’t let the Bastards Grind You Down – 50 Things Every Alcoholic and Addict in Early Recovery Should Know.
 It is a terrific little book but I almost wrapped it in brown paper when I took it out of the house because of the title.
 Alcoholic?
 Addict?
 Me!?
 Those were words that I could not own.
 Certainly not in public.